Hamburg-Köln-Express: Management

-Eva Kreienkamp, CEO and CFO, responsible for business development, strategy, marketing, sales and communication, finances, controlling, legal issues, purchase, human resources.
-Also managing director RDC Deutschland GmbH.
+Eva Kreienkamp, CEO and CFO, was responsible for business development, strategy, marketing, sales and communication, finances, controlling, legal issues, purchase, and human resources, and was also managing director, RDC Deutschland GmbH.
 In June 2014, she left the company.

-Carsten Carstensen, COO, responsible for railway operations and service operation.
-Took over the CEO post after the leave of Kreienkamp.
-Also managing director of the railway traffic company Locomore Rail GmbH before 2012.
+Carsten Carstensen, COO, responsible for railway operations and service operation, took over the CEO post after Kreienkamp left, and had been managing director of Locomore Rail GmbH until 2012.